dhruvmistry96/ImdbReviewSentimentAnalysis/Readme.md

 Project Details:
 I created two predictive models to perform a sentimental analysis IMDB Reviews.

+Due to the size of the data, please visit the Data Source to retrieve the data

 ## Why was Sentimental Analysis important to me?
  - I wanted to learn how people use their vocab to praise What makes a Review Good / Bad